daviddigital/solarapp/README.md

 TBA - get price

-## 4. Ability to determine a return on investment, payback period and IRR of solar
+## 4. Ability to determine a return on investment, payback period and IRR of solar based on inputs

+# R9
+Do github projects,etc.

+# REFERENCES
+Todo need to do proper referenes

 ---
 CLASS Customer